Chart Color Schemes

 Health performance in Summerland Point - Gwandalan is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Summerland Point - Gwandalan.
-Both younger and older age groups show high prevalence of common health conditions.
+Summerland Point - Gwandalan faces significant health challenges, as indicated by its health data.
+Both younger and older age groups exhibit high prevalence of common health conditions.

-Approximately 49% (~3,407 people) have private health cover, lower than the national average of 55.3%.
-The most prevalent medical issues are arthritis (11.4%) and mental health concerns (9.5%).
-About 61.0% report being free from medical ailments, similar to Greater Sydney's 61.5%.
-The area has a higher proportion of residents aged 65 and over at 24.3% (1,686 people) compared to Greater Sydney's 22.3%.
+Private health cover is relatively low, at approximately 49% of the total population (~3,469 people), compared to the national average of 55.3%.
+The most prevalent medical conditions are arthritis (11.4%) and mental health issues (9.5%).
+However, 61.0% of residents report being completely clear of medical ailments, similar to Greater Sydney's 61.5%.
+The area has a higher proportion of seniors aged 65 and over, at 24.3% (1,717 people), compared to Greater Sydney's 22.3%.
 Senior health outcomes present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health